 3. Tint Removal

-It can be difficult to remove some types of tint with all of the glue and sticky substances.
+It can be difficult to remove some types of tint, because of all of the glue and sticky substances that were used to apply them.
 The technician will need extra time to deal with this removal.
-If there’s no window tint on the car currently, the workers have a much easier job, just requiring them to clean the surface first.
+If there’s no window tint on the car currently, the workers have a much easier job, and they will merely have to clean the surface first.

 The place you take your car for auto tinting will have a dramatic impact on the cost.
 If you choose to do it yourself, you are going to save some money, but there are downsides with this route that we will discuss more in a minute.